armory/docs/content/en/docs/spinnaker-user-guides/policy-engine/policy-engine-use.md

 ---
-title: Use Policy Engine with the Armory Platform
+title: Use the Policy Engine to Enforce Requirements
-linkTitle: Use Policy Engine
+linkTitle: Use The Policy Engine
 description: >
-  Add policies to your Open Policy Agent (OPA) instance for Spinnaker to use when it performs validation to make sure your pipelines meet your policy requirements.
+  Add policies to the Policy Engine.
+Once you add a policy, the Policy Engine performs validation to make sure your pipelines meet your policy requirements.
 aliases:
   - /docs/spinnaker/policy-engine-use/
+  - /docs/spinnaker-user-guides/policy-engine/use/
 ---
 ![Proprietary](/images/proprietary.svg)
-## Overview of the Armory Policy Engine

-The Armory Policy Engine is designed to allow enterprises more complete control of their software delivery process by providing them with the hooks necessary to perform more extensive verification of their pipelines and processes in Spinnaker.
-This policy engine is backed by [Open Policy Agent](https://www.openpolicyagent.org/)(OPA) and uses input style documents to perform validation of pipelines during save time and runtime:

-* **Save time validation** - Validate pipelines as they're created/modified.
-This validation operates on all pipelines using a fail closed model.
-This means that if you have the Policy Engine enabled but no policies configured, the Policy Engine prevents you from creating or updating any pipeline.
-* **Runtime validation** - Validate deployments as a pipeline is executing.
-This validation only operates on tasks that you have explicitly created policies for.
-Tasks with no policies are not validated.

-For information about how to set up the Policy Engine, see [Enabling the Policy Engine]({{< ref "policy-engine-enable" >}}).

 ## Before you start

 Using the Policy Engine requires understanding OPA's [rego syntax](https://www.openpolicyagent.org/docs/latest/policy-language/).
+Additionally, the Policy Engine must be enabled for your Armory Enterprise instance.

 ## Using the Policy Engine to validate pipeline configurations